tenpond123/DOSCG_FRONTEND/README.md

 ## HOW TO RUN PROJECT

-First at all,You have to run DOSCG_API(Express.js) before run this project
+First at all,You have to run DOSCG_API(Express.js) before run this project.

+When DOSCG_API running.You must run "npm install" on this project for install node_modules

-when you run DOSCG_API then you can run the development server with this command:
+After you run DOSCG_API and install node_module, you can run the development server with this command:

 ```bash
 npm run dev